UKHomeOffice/sas-github-workflows/README.md

 This workflow builds and scans a docker image using Anchore, optionally, pushing to a repository with the SHA.

-When the `smoketest` of label is applied, the image will be pushed to either Docker (default) or ECR.
+When the `smoketest` label is applied, the image will be pushed to either Docker (default) or ECR.

 **ECR**
 * Requires secret value of `AWS_ACCESS_KEY_ID`